NathanKell/UADRealism/README.md

 Realism modding for Ultimate Admiral: Dreadnoughts - coming soon, this is about TAF.

 ### TAF Changelog
+* 3.16.0 - Improve peace treaty generation to account for long wars with no or few VPs.
+Fix copied designs not getting their grades copied.
 * 3.15.2 - Hot-reload components as well as parts/randParts.
 Fix "force no predefined designs" defaulting to true.
 Works with Optx4 or Optx5.
 * 3.15.1 - Show error messages on launch if TAF is not compatible with this version of UAD, or if TAF was not installed correctly.
 Update to UAD 1.6.0.7 Optx4.
 * 3.15.0 - Include TAFData folder, which includes localization strings for the mod.
 These can be overridden in <Language name>.lng in the Mods folder, like usual for loc overrides.
 In addition, support forcing players to only be able to choose AI Design Usage: Slow when creating campaigns, allowing mods to be used with 1.6.0.7 even without predefined designs.
 Starting from this version, TAF must be downloaded as an archive, not just a dll (see revised installation instructions).